makerdao/mips/MIP14/MIP14.md

 A list component that lists the previous direct DAI transfers that have been made by the protocol in the past.

 **MIP14c4: Protocol DAI Transfer Ceiling**
-The maximum amount of DAI that can be transferred from the protocol in total
+The maximum amount of DAI that can be transferred from the protocol in total.

 ## Motivation